Molecular diversity as a biosignature

-The discovery that non-biological processes generate diverse amino acid mixtures under various conditions has informed multiple hypotheses on the origin of life.
-These propose that life's molecular precursors emerged from geochemically active environments such as hydrothermal systems,\cite{martin2008hydrothermal} impact-heated basins,\cite{cockell2006origin} transient ice–water interfaces,\cite{kanavarioti2001eutectic} or carbonate lakes undergoing wet–dry cycles.\cite{toner2020carbonate} Other conjectures support exogenous delivery from space, consistent with the widespread occurrence of organic molecules in extraterrestrial bodies.\cite{deamer2002first} Although organic compounds form in both abiotic and biotic contexts, the properties they acquire are governed by profoundly different constraints.
+The discovery that non-biological processes generate diverse organic mixtures under varied conditions has informed multiple origin-of-life hypotheses.
+These include endogenous emergence in geochemically active settings, such as hydrothermal systems,\cite{marshall1994hydrothermal} impact-heated basins,\cite{cockell2006origin} transient ice--water interfaces,\cite{kanavarioti2001eutectic} and carbonate lakes undergoing wet--dry cycles.\cite{toner2020carbonate} Other conjectures support exogenous delivery from space, consistent with the widespread occurrence of organic molecules in extraterrestrial bodies.\cite{deamer2002first} Although organic compounds form in both abiotic and biotic contexts, the properties they acquire are governed by profoundly different constraints.
 Abiotic synthesis is shaped primarily by thermodynamics and reaction kinetics,\cite{higgs2009thermodynamic} whereas biological synthesis is organized by metabolism and functional demand.\cite{smith2004universality} These differences make organic assemblages a natural substrate for biosignature inference.

 Among organic biosignatures, chirality is the most iconic.
 Life on Earth synthesizes almost exclusively L-enantiomers (the left-handed form of chiral molecules), whereas abiotic pathways yield racemic mixtures (unbiased distributions of right- and left-handed forms), so an L-excess is often treated as a biosignature.\citep{patty2018remote} Yet this signal is fragile.
 Detecting chiral asymmetry at low concentrations requires precise, contamination-free protocols that are often infeasible in situ, and racemization erodes the asymmetry over time.\cite{schopf1968amino} Isotopic enrichment is another classical biosignature with similar limitations.
 Biological processes can preferentially incorporate one isotope over another, producing characteristic isotope ratios in organic matter, but these ratios can be obscured by abiotic exchange and diagenesis and are likewise difficult to measure in situ with sufficient precision.\cite{sephton2002organic}